blaenk/site/input/notes/java.markdown

 ++ib; // auto-unboxed, incremented, re-boxed
 ```

+There is no way to refer to the same instance of a primitive value.
+Primitive values can be wrapped into objects using the primitive wrappers---for use in collection classes which only work with objects, for example.

+`Number` is an abstract class that is derived by specific numeric type wrappers like `Integer` and `Double`.
+It provides methods for retrieving a given value in any other type format, e.g. `doubleValue`.

+Wrappers can be constructed given the actual primitive value or a string representation of it.

+Specific wrapper types also include static methods for parsing strings into primitive types, such as `Float.parseFloat("3.14")`.

+Each of these wrapper types include certain constants such as `MIN_VALUE` and `MAX_VALUE`.

+The `Double` and `Float` methods `isInfinite` and `isNaN` can be used to test if the values are either of those special values.

+The `Char` methods `forDigit` and `digit` can convert a number to a character and vice versa, respectively.

+## Supplemental Characters

+Java `char`s can only hold 16 bits, which means that a single `char` is unable to represent supplemental characters, those characters which are larger than `0xFFFF` and thus would require 32 bits to represent.
+Java resolves this issue by using two `char`s to represent a supplemental character: a _high surrogate_ and a _low surrogate_.

+Various `Character` methods provide overloads that accept an `int`, which is 32 bits and therefore large enough to hold even a supplemental character.

+The method `codePointAt` returns an `int` containing a particular code point of the provided character sequence location.
+The method `toCodePoint` is similar except that it returns the code point of the provided surrogate pair provided a high and low surrogate character argument.

+The `toChars` method performs the reverse operation, taking a code point and returning an array of characters, which may be two elements in length if it's a supplemental character.
 # Control Structures

 Switch statements in Java can operate on expressions of type `byte`, `short`, `int`, `char`, enumerations, or `String`.
 Case statements don't break automatically, and so the `break` keyword must be used.